saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - Replication
     - Lifecycle actions are not replicated, and if you want the same lifecycle configuration applied to both source and destination buckets, enable the same lifecycle configuration on both.
     - Same-Region Replication (SRR) and Cross-Region Replication (CRR) can be configured at the S3 bucket level, a shared prefix level, or an object level using S3 object tags
-- Headers for SSE-S3
+- Headers for `SSE-S3`
-    - x-amz-server-side-encryption: AES256
+    - `x-amz-server-side-encryption: AES256`
-- Headers for SSE-KMS
+- Headers for `SSE-KMS`
-    - x-amz-server-side-encryption: aws:kms
+    - `x-amz-server-side-encryption: aws:kms`
-- Headers for SSE-C
+- Headers for `SSE-C`
-    - x-amz-server-side-encryption-customer-algorithm: AES256
+    - `x-amz-server-side-encryption-customer-algorithm: AES256`
-    - x-amz-server-side-encryption-customer-key
+    - `x-amz-server-side-encryption-customer-key`
-    - x-amz-server-side-encryption-customer-key-MD5
+    - `x-amz-server-side-encryption-customer-key-MD5`

-- ACLs are service policies that allow you to control which principals in another account can access a resource
+- `ACLs` are service policies that allow you to control which principals in another account can access a resource
 - By default, when other AWS accounts upload objects to your bucket, the objects remain owned by the uploading account.
-With S3 Object Ownership, any new objects that are written by other accounts with the bucket-owner-full-control canned access control list (ACL) automatically become owned by the bucket owner, who then has full control of the objects.
+- With S3 Object Ownership, any new objects that are written by other accounts with the bucket-owner-full-control canned access control list (ACL) automatically become owned by the bucket owner, who then has full control of the objects.

-    S3 Object Ownership has two settings: 1.
-Object writer – The uploading account will own the object.
-2. Bucket owner preferred – The bucket owner will own the object if the object is uploaded with the `bucket-owner-full-control` canned ACL.
+- S3 Object Ownership has two settings:
+  - **Object writer** – The uploading account will own the object.
+  - **Bucket owner preferred** – The bucket owner will own the object if the object is uploaded with the `bucket-owner-full-control` canned ACL.
 Without this setting and canned ACL, the object is uploaded and remains owned by the uploading account.
 - If two writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent.
 If you want to ensure that an event notification is sent for every successful write, you can enable versioning on your bucket.
 With versioning, every successful write will create a new version of your object and will also send event notification.

 - **S3 Consistency Model**
     - Bucket configurations have an **eventual** consistency model.
 If you delete a bucket and immediately list all buckets, the deleted bucket might still appear in the list.
-    - Amazon S3 provides **strong** read-after-write consistency for PUTs and DELETEs of objects in your Amazon S3 bucket in all AWS Regions.
-This applies to both writes to new objects as well as PUTs that overwrite existing objects and DELETEs.
+    - Amazon S3 provides **strong** `read-after-write` consistency for `PUTs` and `DELETEs` of objects in your Amazon S3 bucket in all AWS Regions.
+This applies to both writes to new objects as well as `PUTs` that overwrite existing objects and `DELETEs`.
     - If you enable versioning on a bucket for the first time, it might take a short amount of time for the change to be fully propagated.
 We recommend that you wait for 15 minutes after enabling versioning before issuing write operations (PUT or DELETE requests) on objects in the bucket.

 ## CloudFront